nmpowell/carbon-intensity-forecast-tracking/README.md

 - An [./investigation.ipynb](./investigation.ipynb) of past data.
 - To run this yourself, see **Usage** below.

-## Prior work

-I'm unsure whether this has been done before.
-NGESO do not seem to release historic forecasts or figures about their accuracy.
-If you know more, please [open an Issue](https://github.com/nmpowell/carbon-intensity-forecast-tracking/issues/new) or [get in touch](https://nickmp.com)!

-Kate Rose Morley created the [canonincal great design](https://grid.iamkate.com/) for viewing the UK's live carbon intensity.

-The API site shows [a graph](https://carbonintensity.org.uk/#graphs) of the forecast and "actual" values.
-You can create plots of a custom time range using [NGESO datasets](https://data.nationalgrideso.com/data-groups/carbon-intensity1): go to Regional/National "Carbon Intensity Forecast", click "Explore", choose "Chart", deselect "datetime" and add the regions.
-The "National" dataset includes the "actual" CI.
-But these are the final/latest values, and as far as I know they're not statistically compared.
-This project aims to track the accuracy of the forecasts _as they are published_.

-## APIs and Data

-- The JSON format isn't great for parsing and plotting, and the files are huge.
-So here they're wrangled (`wrangle.py`) to CSV.

-### National

-1. For each actual 30-minute period defined by its "from" datetime, capture published forecasts for that period.
-2. Forecasts are published up to 48 hours ahead, so we should expect about 96 future forecasts for one real period, and 48 more from the "past" 24 hours.
-3. Also capture "actual" values by choosing the latest available "actual" value (national data only) up to 24 hours after the window has passed.
-- We can do this for each of the published regions and the National data.

-### Regional

-To do!

-- For the regional data, absent "actual" values we should choose the final available forecast 24h after the window has passed (usually, this does not change).
-- There are [17 DNO regions including national](https://carbon-intensity.github.io/api-definitions/#region-list).
-In the 48 hour forecasts, there's an 18th region which is "GB", which may approximate the "national" forecast but doesn't match it exactly.
-(Unclear what this is.)
-- The earliest regional forecast data is from [May 2018](https://api.carbonintensity.org.uk/regional/intensity/2018-05-10T23:30Z/fw48h).

-### Dates and times

-- All times are UTC.
-Seconds are ignored.
-- Throughout, I represent the 30-minute time window defined by a "from" and "to" timestamp in the API using just the "from" datetime.
-Thus a forecasted datetime given here represents a 30-minute window beginning at that time.
-- If we query the 48h forecast API at a given time e.g. 18:45, the earliest time window (the 0th entry in the data) begins at the current time rounded down to the nearest half hour, i.e. the "from" timepoint 0 will be 18:30 and represents the window covering the time requested.
-A wrinkle is that if you request 18:30, you'll get the window beginning 18:00, i.e. `(2023-03-10T18:00Z, 2023-03-10T18:30Z]`, so the code here always requests +1 minute from the rounded-down half-hour.
-- Dates don't seem to wrap around years, [31st December - 1st Jan](https://api.carbonintensity.org.uk/regional/intensity/2022-12-31T21:31Z/fw48h).

 ## Forecast Accuracy - National

 For the complete history since the start of this project, see [./charts/stats_history_national.csv](./charts/stats_history_national.csv).